Barrier nonsubordinacy and absolutely continuous spectrum of block Jacobi matrices: Introduction

-(cf. \eqref{eq:149}), where $E_J$ is the projection-valued spectral measure of $J$ and for any $v \in \CC^d$ the sequence $\delta_0(v)$ is equal to $v$ on $0$th position and $0$ elsewhere; by $\{e_1,\ldots,e_d\}$ we denote the standard orthonormal basis of $\CC^d$.
-Then $J$ turns out to be unitary equivalent to the operator acting by the multiplication by the identity function on the space $L^2(M)$ of $\CC^d$-valued functions, see Section~\ref{L2M} for details.
-Also the block variant of \emph{Carleman condition} for self-adjointness of $J$ looks similarly:
+where $E_J$ is the projection-valued spectral measure of $J$ and for any $v \in \CC^d$ the sequence $\delta_0(v)$ is equal to $v$ on $0$th position and $0$ elsewhere; by $\{e_1,\ldots,e_d\}$ we denote the standard orthonormal basis of $\CC^d$.
+Then $J$ turns out to be unitary equivalent to the operator acting by the multiplication by the identity function on the space $L^2(M)$ of classes of $\CC^d$-valued functions, see, e.g., \cite{Weyl, Moszynski2022} for details.
+The well-known sufficient condition for the self-adjointness of $J$ is the \emph{Carleman condition}

 see e.g. \cite[Theorem VII-2.9]{Berezanskii1968}.